FrancescaSrc/BlockchainND/project2/README.md

-# ND1309 C2 Ethereum Smart Contracts, Tokens and Dapps - Project Starter
+# Ethereum Smart Contracts, Tokens and Dapps
-**PROJECT: Decentralized Star Notary Service Project** - For this project, I have created a DApp by with functionalities in a smart contract and deployed it on the public testnet Rinkeby.
+**PROJECT: Decentralized Star Notary Service Project** For this project, I have created a DApp by with functionalities in a smart contract and deployed it on the public testnet Rinkeby.

 The ERC-721 Token Name is: My little stars
 The ERC-721 Token sybol is: MLS